r-hub/blog/content/post/2020-11-18-testthat-utility-belt/index.md

 Where to put your code and function depends on where you'll want to use them.

--   It's best not to touch `tests/testthat.R`.
+-   You should never touch `tests/testthat.R`.
 -   R scripts under `tests/testthat/` whose name starts with `setup` are loaded before tests are run but not with [`devtools::load_all()`](https://devtools.r-lib.org//reference/load_all.html).
 This can be important: it means the code in test setup files is *not* available when you try debugging a test error (or developping a new test) by running [`devtools::load_all()`](https://devtools.r-lib.org//reference/load_all.html) then the code of your test.[^1] And yes, you'll be interactively debugging tests more often than you wish. :wink:

 <!-- -->